harryking001/JZoo/README.md

 # JZoo
-A simple zoo game for c++ practice.
+A simple zoo operating game for c++ learning.